pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Non-trivial command methods
 ---------------------------

-Tn the examples above, the work of the command methods is "trivial", in that the command method arguments are always used directly as the aggregate event attribute values.
+In the examples above, the work of the command methods is "trivial", in that the command method arguments are always used directly as the aggregate event attribute values.
 But often a command method needs to do some work before triggering an event.
 As a result of this processing, the event attributes